deislabs/bindle/docs/bindle-spec.md

  - The [Label Specification](label-spec) descries a parcel's label TOML file
  - The [Protocol Specification](protocol-spec) describes how Bindles are transported from place to place, and how parcels are intelligently fetched based on need.

- And for reference, if TOML is new for you, read the [TOML specification](https://toml.io/en/v1.0.0-rc.2).
+ And for reference, if TOML is new for you, read the